 How do you identify customer intent?

 Marketing is no longer as simple as ushering customers down the funnel.
 The customer journey isn’t linear but cyclical and chaotic.
-We expect browsers to visit our sites repeatedly and communicate with us on multiple channels before they’re ready to make a decision.
+We expect shoppers to visit our sites repeatedly and communicate with us on multiple channels before they’re ready to make a decision.

 So now we know that we’re looking for intent-filled interactions to signify customer intent, how do we determine what these moments are?

 Collect actionable data

 Demographic and preference data is essential for creating personalized and engaging marketing messages.
-However, you need to be collecting more than just customer data.
-Action such as category page views, product page views, registrations, on-site searches, and landing page clicks should all be measured.
+However, you need to collect more than just customer data.
+Actions such as category page views, product page views, registrations, on-site searches, and landing page clicks should all be measured.

 Spot the key customer starting points

 Your homepage might be the page most frequently landed on, but it doesn’t reveal real customer intent.
-Instead, you need to decide where you consider the customer journey to begin.
+Instead, you need to decide where the customer journey begins.
 Site searches are always good indicators of customer intent.
-Shoppers are looking for something specific so you should be acting on this and making the journey to conversion as simple as possible.
+Shoppers are looking for something specific so you should act on this and make the journey to conversion as simple as possible.

-Similarly, specific category pages or feature pages can be a very clear indication of what customers are looking for.
+Similarly, specific category pages or feature pages can clearly indicate what customers are looking for.
 If a customer knows what they’re after, then this is a vital place for you to track and target.

 Create pre-intent content

 Understanding customer intent goes hand-in-hand with understanding the pain points that have driven them to your website in the first place.
-By strategizing your content marketing to focus on these specific pain points, blogs and learning resource pages can capture customer intent before they realize yours is the solution they need.
+By strategizing your content marketing to focus on these specific pain points, utilizing blogs and learning resource pages, you can capture customer intent before they realize yours is the solution they need.

 For example, if your brand offers a kitchen fitting service you can create content targeting first-time homeowners with a checklist of things they need to consider when renovating a kitchen.
 This will help you pre-emptively capture customers interested in finding out more about your service.
 You can then guide them through your customer journey and lead them to the point of conversion.